OwenMelbz/owenmelbz.github.io/_posts/1000-1-4-gaming-deluxe.md

 > After taking a hit from the recent google updates
 > GamingDeluxe needed a refresh with a responsive twist quickly
-> to regain traction from organic search results
+> to regain traction from organic search results.

 ![GD Tablet Screenshot](/images/gaming-deluxe/tablet.png)